ivi-42/IPFS/readme.md

 So i started an hypotetical decentralised server, but it didnt work for long, as I was the only person in it haha.

 This means, decentralizations needs adoption for it to work proprerly.
-This is reflected also with the concept of "pinging", where data is stored till something is storing it, a concept that, if extrapolated from thechnical to biological, it is a bit like the worm that we simulated here.
+This is reflected also with the concept of "pinging", where data is stored till something is storing it, a concept that, if extrapolated from thechnical to biological*, it is a bit like the worm that we simulated here.
 Maybe better than vendor lock-in, maybe worst.
 Depends how much important are the data.
+*Literally, that as the worm simulated here it "borns" and it "dies", the data of its existence were simulated, yet biological.

 ## Directory Structure